friends-of-presta/security-advisories/_posts/2021-08-20-ph_simpleblog.md

 severity: "critical (9.8)"
 ---

-A SQL Injection issue in the list controller of the Prestahome Blog (aka ph_simpleblog) module before 1.7.8 for Prestashop allows a remote attacker to extract data from the database via the sb_category parameter.
+An SQL Injection issue in the list controller of the Prestahome Blog (aka ph_simpleblog) module before 1.7.8 for Prestashop allows a remote attacker to extract data from the database via the sb_category parameter.

 ## Summary